 Have you ever wondered what the difference is between a clause and a phrase?
 In this lesson, you'll find out.
 You'll also learn how questions are formed in English.
 This is particularly important because English can be a little different from other languages.
 For example, Spanish generally depends on the music of the language to create a question.
 English depends on the word order—the verb must always come before the subject in order to form a question.

 To report means to say what you saw or heard—to retell what someone has already said, or what you have already experienced.
 Communication would be very difficult if it weren't for the reported speech form.
 Can you imagine yourself talking in quotes all the time?
 In this lesson, you'll examine what English speakers do to change a quoted speech to reported speech.
-You'll find out how easy it is to do this and also learn the common errors that even native speakers make.
+You'll find out how easy it is to do this and also learn about the common errors that even native speakers make.

 In this lesson, you'll look at practical applications of adjective and adverb clauses.
 These terms can be confusing, but the lesson will make them as clear as possible.
 You'll discover that the challenge of learning them can actually be fun!